 In recent years, it is not so much the lack of availability of financing but the lack of administrative capacity in the provinces for the spending shortfalls in infrastructure that contribute to feed anti-mining sentiments.
-Regional and local authorities are still accumulating billions of soles from canon, mining royalties and other levies collected over the last decade lying dormant in bank accounts, which could be used to fund new roads, hospitals, schools and water projects.

 What is clear is that the private sector will need to respond to deliver the required investment in infrastructure.
-Doing so requires changes to historical approaches to infrastructure investment, which have typically been government-led, one which places private sector capital at the forefront.
+Doing so requires changes to historical approaches to infrastructure investment.
 The Peruvian government has become very proactive providing the private sector with incentives to develop investment projects.
 For example, Peru's tax system includes provisions to grant a form of credit against income taxes to allow third-party investors to recover capital investments made in public infrastructure.
 Mining and metals companies are responding by building social infrastructure and involving communities at an early stage.